Winnie Jamieson, First Grade Teacher

 BA, Literature, Boston University; MA, Teaching, Fairleigh Dickinson University.
 Defne completed an independent Foundation Studies under Signe Schaefer at Sunbridge College, and is a certified high-school English teacher.

 Before joining the Green Meadow faculty full-time in 2006, Defne taught English and Humanities for six years at Ramapo Indian Hills High School in Franklin Lakes, NJ, and taught literature, college writing, and creative writing courses at Ramapo College in Mahwah, NJ, for four years.

-Defne teaches high-school and middle-school English and is the co-advisor to the class of 2015.
-She serves on the Collegium, the Board, and the Curriculum Development Committee.
+Defne teaches high-school English and Drama and is the co-advisor to the class of 2015.
+She serves on the Collegium, the Board, the Curriculum Development Committee, and the HS Social Health Committee.
+She is the advisor of The Burning Bush, Green Meadow’s literary and art journal.
 Her two daughters attend Green Meadow.

 Alix Christofides, Middle-School and High-School Humanities and Drama